eclipse-edc/Virtual-Connector/docs/administration_api.md

 dataspace participant (sometimes loosely termed a _tenant_) onboards into a dataspace, a few things need to happen: an (asymmetric) keypair needs to be generated, a DID document needs to be created, and a VerifiableCredential needs to be requested from the IssuerService.
 These steps are typically performed by an automated system, a so-called _tenant manager_.
-This may be a shell script, a CI/CD pipeline, or a dedicated application.
+This may be a shell script, a CI/CD pipeline, or a dedicated management plane.

 To do that, the provisioning system must communicate with several APIs, creating resources.

 In addition to those steps, the newly onboarded participant may want to manage some data of their own, such as data sharing or request more Verifiable Credentials or initiate the download of another data offering.
-Naturally, tenant boundaries must be strictly enforced between participants to avoid data leakage or other security issues.
+Naturally, isolation boundaries must be strictly enforced between participants to avoid data leakage or other security issues.

-From that we can see that some API endpoints are intended for _participants_ (~ tenants); others are intended for automated systems with elevated access rights, such as provisioners.
+From that we can see that some API endpoints are intended for _participants_ ; others are intended for automated systems with elevated access rights, such as provisioners.
 From that it follows that two types of authorization privileges/roles are required: that of a participant and that of a provisioner.
 Roles are explained in detail [in this chapter](#roles-in-edc-v)